Double-Bee-24/3-data-tables/README.md

 ## Navigation

-'images' directory contains pngs of up arrow and down arrow
+'images' directory contains pngs of up arrow and down arrow.

-'js' - a particular library directory
+'js' - the actual directory with the library.

-'styles' directory contains table styles document
+'styles' directory contains table styles document .

 ## About project